-The brain child of the lead singer of the band The Dictators.
+This is the brain child of punk band The Dictators’ front man.
 It has become a staple New York punk clubhouse which dishes up fairly priced shots of Jack.
 This bar is one of the oldest on the list and potentially one of the best.
-It’s also a great place to do some rock star spotting.
+It’s also a great place to do some star spotting.

 Hogs & Heifers

 Once you see past the booze-stained bras, you’ll notice that there is a decent selection of drinks- and fairly cheap too.
 This biker bar has a similar feel to Coyote Ugly, only with more wood shaving and country music.
 The bartenders’ modesty is protected by only two triangles of material while the barflies are mainly of the male variety.
 It makes you wonder where all the bras came from…